I am expecting twins, can I use the same Spinning Babies® techniques for my pregnancy and labor?

 There are still skilled doctors and midwives accepting parents late in pregnancy to help avoid a cesarean if vaginal birth is a healthy possibility for those parents.
 Most doctors today lack skills for natural breech births and that includes twin breech births.
 It is considered medically safe for the regularly skilled doctor to pull out the second twin vaginally.
 Fewer let the second twin be born spontaneously, and the safety in spontaneous 2nd twin depends on how the second twin is doing.
 Monitoring is called for, and most 2nd twins do quite well but some don’t like to be left behind and Mama’s loving push and some need a gentle hand to guide them out along with that push.
 Many parents don’t know of this challenge to their birth plan until the babies are within a month or weeks of birth.
 The time to bring better balance into the body to encourage head down babies in early in pregnancy.
 The second trimester is a key time for body balancing.
 Still, some women can help their babies be head down later in a twin pregnancy.
 Continue the balance techniques (without the breech tilt, which is not in this category of techniques) until birth.
 An email

 …She really wants a vaginal birth.
 She is with a very good OB now, but he is not comfortable doing Baby A as a vaginal breech.
 There are other options she is pursuing.
 I just wondered if doing techniques such as the ones you describe or for example, the Webster’s Technique or moxibustion would be safe seeing as how it’s twins….

-All pregnant mothers benefit from increased balance, even pregnant mothers of twins:
+All pregnant mothers benefit from increased body balance, even pregnant mothers of twins

 “My Doctor wants to induce me at 37 (38) weeks.”